-When you look at populations through Skinner's lens you can see that there has been a breakdown to the social fabric of communities as a result of Indian residential schools and Canadian Indian policies of assimilation.
+When you look at populations through Skinner's lens you can see that there has been a breakdown in the social fabric of communities as a result of Indian residential schools and Canadian Indian policies of assimilation.
 Indian children were taught in the schools that everything about them was wrong, their language and cultures, and that their parents had abandoned them.
 Both sides of the family were affected - the parents suffered the trauma of losing their children and the children suffered the trauma of feeling abandoned by their parents - this deeply rooted trauma is the cause of the coping mechanisms (alcoholism) that we see present in Indigenous populations across the country.

 Simply put, the Indian Act forcibly removed Indian children from their families and communities at the age of 6-16 to go to church-run, government-funded institutions geared specifically for assimilation.
 As a result, these children were not raised in kind, caring, loving families or communities but in prison-like environments where they learned prison survivor skills; most of the children were completely traumatized by the experience.
 Many survivors, and that’s what they call themselves, came out and tried to cope with the breakdown in the core family and community environments.
 Some, not all, used alcohol and other means to cope, and have passed those behaviours down from generation to generation.

 From a scientific perspective, it’s a breakdown in individual, family, and community values that are being passed along from generation to generation and that is why we see problems with alcohol in some, not all, people and communities across the country.
 For the record, it’s something that many individuals and communities acknowledge and have begun to move down the path of what is often referred to as a "healing" process.

 Discriminatory liquor offences on and off reserve were repealed in 1985 and band councils were thereby given by-law powers to control the sale and possession of liquor.